cruz-okto/cruz-okto/README.md

 - 👋 Hi, I’m @cruz-okto
 - 👀 I’m interested in web developer
-- 🌱 I’m currently learning front-end engineering
+- 🌱 I’m currently learning front-end developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...